2. How to evaluate NPAP using the ERD

 Example:

-Connection to the first TCP port of the 10G synchronous NPAP instance from the ERD 0.
+Connection to the first TCP port of the 10G synchronous NPAP instance of the ERD 0.
 The ERD overview table provides the following information for ERD 0:

 • ERD No: 0